lix2ng/qdsv/README.md

 This code is in Public Domain without any warranty; please read the LICENSE.
 Bug fixes, performance reports and improvements are all welcome.

-NOTE 1f2i: Most stones have been turned.
+1F2I: Most stones have been turned.
 This marks the end of the 2021 CNY holiday session.

 ## The interface